pixelpriority/linux-perforce-installer/README.md

 # About
-FORK - UPDATE PERFORCE VERSION
+FORK - UPDATE PERFORCE VERSION AND INSTALL FOR UBUNTU 16.04 X64

+Changes:
+- Added sudo apt-get update before daemon
+- Changed perforce download file to latest release

 This script will install Perforce Server on a 64-bit linux host.
 It has only been tested on Ubuntu so far.
 If you are looking for an Ubuntu host, I recommend the $20/month tier at [DigitalOcean](https://www.digitalocean.com/?refcode=070b959bc226).